wyfo/apischema/docs/graphql/relay.md

 ### Custom connections/edges

-Connections can be customizes by simply subclassing `relay.Connection` class and adding the additional fields.
+Connections can be customized by simply subclassing `relay.Connection` class and adding the additional fields.

 For the edges, `relay.Edge` can be subclassed too, and the subclass has then to be passed as type argument to the generic connection.